by Dr. Becky Spelman on 16/02/2017

 As we’ve discussed, psychotherapy encompasses many different therapies, each with their own strengths in treating specific mental health issues.
 There is an overwhelming amount of case studies coupled with our own success stories here at the clinic that show a psychotherapeutic approach to be effective in treating (but not limited to) the following:

-To see our full list of service along with the issues we offer assistance with, click here.
+To see our full list of services along with the issues we offer assistance with, please visit our all services page.

 HOW CAN I LEARN MORE ABOUT WORKING WITH A PSYCHOTHERAPIST?